schaefer-dev/schaefer-dev.github.io/index.md

 Somewhat recently I have found a new passion: cycling and striving for improvements in that sport.

-During Semester breaks I love traveling to new countries and discovering new places I haven't been at before.
+During holidays I love traveling to new countries and discovering new places I haven't been at before.